ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 ### Presentation Proof

+The presentation proof is one or more binary octet strings that are opaque to applications.
+Individual proof-supporting algorithms are responsible for the contents and security of the proof value, along with any required internal structures.

-The proof value of a presented JWP will always be different than the issued proof.
+The proof of a presented JWP will always be different than the issued proof.
 At a minimum, it MUST be updated to include protection of the added presentation header.

 Algorithms SHOULD generate an un-correlatable presentation proof in order to support multiple presentations from a single issued JWP.

-Any payload specific proofs are included in the single proof value for the presented JWP.
-The JPA is responsible for internally encoding multiple proof values into one and cryptographically binding them to a specific payload from the issuer.
+The algorithm is responsible for representing selective disclosure of payloads in a presented proof.
+If multiple octet strings are insufficient for representing a proof as defined by an algorithm, the algorithm is responsible for defining how such information is represented within one or more octet strings.

 # Serializations